aalexandr6/BookSearchEngine/README.md

 ## Project Description

 This is a book search engine that allows users to search for books and save them.
-This application wil be using the MERN stack with React, MongoDB database, and Node.js/Express.js.
+This application wil be using the MERN stack with GraphQL with MongoDB database, Node.js/Express.js and React.

 ## GraphQL